jsfuentes/Mdma/j/README.md

 # React-Base

+This is an example of using slate to do markdown in text

 create-react-app with tailwindcss and more:

 - basic React Router routing with code splitting and loading with React Suspense